-LGBTQ suffered during the pandemic.
+LGBTQ youth suffered during the pandemic.
 They need ‘all hands on deck’ right now.

 Respect pronouns.

-A recent study published in The Journal of Adolescent Health found that teens identified parents using their affirmed name or pronouns as supportive.
+A recent study published in the Journal of Adolescent Health found that teens identified parents using their affirmed name or pronouns as supportive.
 This can feel like a big transition to parents, but it will get easier over time.
 Practice in the mirror and with close friends until you no longer have to correct yourself.

 For some LGBTQ youth, school functions as a place where they connect with other youth who respect and embrace their identities and use their correct pronouns.
 Creating a culture of empathy in schools also helps promote the mental health of LGBTQ teens.
-“Schools play an important role in an LGBTQ+ teen’s life because their home life might not be affirming,” says Hoang,
+“Schools play an important role in an LGBTQ+ teen’s life because their home life might not be affirming,” says Hoang.

 Focus on representation.